ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 * If you do not have a [GitHub][github] account, you can [send us comments by email][email].
 However,
-we will be able to respond more quickly if you use one of the other methods described below.
+we will be able to respond more quickly when you use one of the other methods described below.

-* If you have a [GitHub][github] account, or are willing to [create one][github-join], please work in this [repository][tutorial-repo], which can be viewed at the [tutorial site][tutorial-site].
+* If you have a [GitHub][github] account, work in this [repository][tutorial-repo], which can be viewed at the [tutorial site][tutorial-site].
 You can ask your questions, report problems or suggest improvements by [creating an issue][issues].
 This is the easiest way to tell us about your ideas, and a good way to introduce yourself and to meet some of our community members.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
 There are several templates to make an issue:
   * for asking a question, please use [Question and answer][issues]
   * for reporting a bug, please use [Bug reports][issues]